appclacks/cabourotte/README.md

 Healthchecks results can also be exported to other systems by configuring exporters.
 The latest result for each healthcheck is also stored in memory for 2 minutes, and can be retrieved through the API.

+The application and healthchecks metrics (numer of successful/failed healthchecks, healthchecks execution time...) are reported on a prometheus endpoint.

 ## Quickstart

 Configure the HTTP server and your healthchecks using the configuration file: